Septicemia and bacteremia in dogs happen when a bacterial infection in the bloodstream causes inflammation and illness in the body.

 Treatment for septicemia and bacteremia in dogs often begins with emergency support, as septicemia can easily be fatal.
 If a dog is in septic shock, they may need hospitalization with intravenous fluids, especially if they’re suffering from dehydration due to vomiting and diarrhea.
 This will also help restore electrolytes.

-Vets may provided broad spectrum antibiotics until they can determine the cause of the infection.
+Vets may provide broad spectrum antibiotics until they can determine the cause of the infection.
 Once they identify the infection, they may prescribe more specific, specialized antibiotics.

 As a dog recovers, the vet may prescribe a soft food diet to give the digestive system more time to heal.
-Owners should continue to watch for signs of septic shock or other complications, as the mortality rate for this condition is so high.
+Pet parents should continue to watch for signs of septic shock or other complications, as the mortality rate for this condition is so high.

 It will take a few weeks of rest, monitoring, and proper treatment before dogs make a full recovery.

 Do you take steps to keep your dog healthy and fight off conditions like bacteremia and septicemia?
+How do you keep their immune system in good shape?
 Let us know in the comments below!